Jayalakshmi-i/CI-CD/eks.md

 ![image](https://github.com/user-attachments/assets/9cdca39b-4d93-45d4-8dcb-208f25722be9)

-On the successful execution of eksctl command, we can see the EKS cluster and Worker Nodes created under Compute.
+On the successful execution of the eksctl command, we can see the EKS cluster and Worker Nodes created under Compute.

 ![image](https://github.com/user-attachments/assets/7cee5177-64a7-4ec1-873e-9e186f688f65)